 - Maintain your tan

 To maintain your dark tan, have regular tanning sessions and don’t let it fade.
-Remember to keep your skin moisturized by applying your favorite moisturizer after tanning.
+Remember to keep your skin moisturized by applying your favorite moisturizer after tanning like these.
+If you are in hurry you can just try the one below.

 Remember each person is unique as far as how dark your skin can get tanned in the sun.
 Some people burn immediately while others rarely burn and this all depends on melanin, the pigment that allows your skin to tan that is found in your body.
 If you don’t like sitting and waiting for your tan to develop, you can try other ways on how to tan faster and darker outside and still achieve that dark, sun-kissed look that you’ve always wanted.
 However, you need to remember to always exfoliate your skin before tanning and keep your skin well moisturized and hydrated before and after tanning this way your tan can last longer.